 Another Butterfly Garden Stake Idea

 Michel de Smedt kindly sent these butterflies from his garden.
 The copper wire for the body is wrapped around a stainless steel spring so these butterflies wobble in the wind when passing by.
 Lovely, thanks Michel!

-Don’t forget to share this page if you think it will be useful to others.
+Don’t forget to share this page if you think others will love this idea too.
 Thanks.